 - (i) Limit Subagency.
 In cooperating sales, there is no longer the presumption that the broker working with the buyer is the subagent of the seller.
 The primary purpose of this change is to encourage buyer representation.
 Subagency is still allowed, but for each listing shown, the seller would have to approve the subagency relationship by signing a written consent to subagency. - (ii) Allow Dual Agency.
 Provides for a dual agency consent forms to be used to obtain a buyer's and seller's (or landlord and tenant's) consent to dual agency.
 For in-house sales, where only one brokerage firm is involved, the brokerage firm can represent both the buyer and seller as a dual agent, provided that this consent is obtained.
 The forms provide guidance as to what type of disclosures cannot be made in a dual agency relationship. - (iii) Allow Designated Agency.
 Real estate brokers are now allowed to appoint a separate seller agent and separate buyer agent for a dual agency transaction.
-The designated agents are not considered dual agents. - (iii) Protect confidential client information.
+The designated agents are not considered dual agents. - (iv) Protect confidential client information.
 Requires preservation of confidential information at any time during or after an agency relationship.
+In order to provide guidance to licensees with regard to issues related to the new laws, the Commission establishes the following policies: